timothya/timothy/README.md

 November 2007 - April 2009

-* Created online marketing strategies for clients usinging a mix of promotions, email campaigns, pay-per-click advertising and improving their website's structure and content.
+* Created online marketing strategies for clients using a mix of promotions, email campaigns, pay-per-click advertising and improving their website's structure and content.

-* Streamlined development process usinging open-source tools to reduce turnaround time of new projects.
+* Streamlined development process using open-source tools to reduce turnaround time of new projects.

 * Introduced analytics with KPIs to the development process to replace subjective design decisions.